alup/puppet-rbenv/README.md

 ## About

-This project provides manifests for the installation of [rbenv](https://github.com/sstephenson/rbenv) (Ruby Version Management).
+This project provides powerful manifests for the installation of [rbenv](https://github.com/sstephenson/rbenv) (Ruby Version Management).
+In a nutshell, it supports the following conveniences:

+* Defined resources for the installation of rbenvs for one or more users, shared or standalone.
+* Resources for the compilation of ruby interpreters (one or many, custom or predefined ruby build definitions), under specific rbenvs, users.
+* Tools for the installation of arbitrary gems under specific rbenvs.
+* Infrastructure to support rbenv plugins.
+We have already included [ruby-build](https://github.com/sstephenson/ruby-build) and [rbenv-vars](https://github.com/sstephenson/rbenv-vars) plugins.
+* Resource for handling `bundler`.

 ## Rbenv installation